-I have read many books on a wide-range of subjects but if you ask to pick one that stands out from the rest, it will definitely be Can’t Hurt Me: Master Your Mind and Defy the Odds, written by David Goggins.
-I had probably re-read and re-listened this book/audio book for more than a dozen times over the past three years, especially during those tough times when I felt beat-up and being a victim of my circumstances.
+I have read many books on a wide range of subjects but if you ask to pick one that stands out from the rest, it will definitely be Can’t Hurt Me: Master Your Mind and Defy the Odds, written by David Goggins.
+I had probably re-read and re-listened to this book/audiobook more than a dozen times over the past three years, especially during those tough times when I felt beat-up and was a victim of my circumstances.

 As a retired Navy SEAL, an ultra-marathoner, an ultra-distance cyclist, and a triathlete competitor, Goggins has been known as the world’s toughest man who has completed over 60 ultra races and set some world records along the way including the Guinness World Record for completing 4,030 pull-ups in 17 hours in 2013, and the Moab 240 in 2020, placing 2nd in the 241-mile super-ultra race with a time of 63 hours and 21 minutes.

 But what really makes him stand out is not so much what he has accomplished but what he has overcome.
 His list of accomplishments is dwarfed by the obstacles he conquered.
 Goggins suffered from severe abuse as a child, obesity (once ballooned to 300 pounds), speech impediment, learning disorder, racial abuse, sickle cell anemia, and a congenital heart condition known as ASD — Atrial Septum Defect (this means he has a hole in his heart).